Activated versus Non activated accounts

 Handling unanswered requests

-The purpose is to address cases where a customer makes a request for a conversation that is never answered by a member after a certain period of time [T1], for example 24 hours (this value can be changed in the brand settings).
+The purpose is to address cases where a visitor makes a request for a conversation that is never answered by a member after a certain period of time [T1], for example 24 hours (this value can be changed in the brand settings).

-For direct requests (i.e. targeting a specific member), or for old conversations that are pursued, it is important to send a reminder email to the client.
+For direct requests (i.e. targeting a specific member), or for old conversations that are pursued, it is important to send a reminder email to the visitor.
 This email will invite him to contact another member in case of an urgent request.

-In addition to this, an automatic message is added to the conversation, mainly to inform the member that an email has been sent to the customer, in case the member finally goes into the conversation beyond the 24 hour time limit [T1].
+In addition to this, an automatic message is added to the conversation, mainly to inform the member that an email has been sent to the visitor, in case the member finally goes into the conversation beyond the 24 hour time limit [T1].

 [T1] : Delay before sending the reminder (e.g. 24 hours)